 The protection from wind, rain and hail offered by a hoop house also allows farmers in less than ideal conditions to grow more delicate varieties of flowers.
 Being able to add insect netting to your ventilation and roll up sides will help keep your precious flowers safe from munching grasshoppers and pernicious aphids.
 Adding shade cloth can protect flowers from wilt and scald in high Summer extending your harvest window.

 Adding some flowering crops to your growing space will help attract, feed and house beneficial insects if you will be leaving the space open sometimes.
 These flowers can be an added source of income and beauty at your market booth or in your salad mixes.
+Check out Growing Edible Flowers for more information on edible flowers.

 Greenhouse plastic traps and retains heat raising the temperature inside the hoop house anytime the sun is shining.
 This means you can plant earlier and harvest later every growing season.
 Protection from excess precipitation in any form lets you control irrigation.